-Higher ability is not a special educational need but is an educational need that requires additional inclusive support.
+Higher ability is not a special educational need but is an educational need that requires additional support.
 Therefore, it has been covered within this policy.

-Pupils are recognised as more able if they:
+Children are recognised as more able if they:

-Achieve or have the ability to achieve, a level significantly in advance of the average for their year grouping school in one or more curriculum areas or in any of the following;
+Achieve or have the ability to achieve, a level significantly in advance of the average for their year groupin one or more curriculum areas or in any of the following;